This post documents my final project for User Experience Design with June Ahn

 - Daft Punk – “Get Lucky”

 After a few test sessions, it became apparent that no one was clicking Mary J Blige.
 Also, the list did not include any current hip-hop.
-I therefore replaced her with Chance The Rapper.
+I therefore replaced Mary with Chance The Rapper.
 I initially offered a few sentences of instruction, but feedback from my MusEDLab colleagues encouraged me to reduce the prompt down to just a few words: “Pick a song, type, jam.”

 Further testing showed that while adults are willing to try out any song, familiar or not, children and teens are much choosier.
 Therefore, I added two more presets, “Hotline Bling” by Drake and “Formation” by Beyoncé.
 The latter song proved problematic, however, because its instrumental backing is so sparse and minimal that it is difficult to hear how other notes might fit into it.
 I ultimately swapped it for “Single Ladies.”
 I had rejected this song initially, because it uses the idiosyncratic harmonic major scale.
-However, I came to see this quirk as a positive bonus–since one of our goals is to encourage users to explore new sounds and concepts, a well-known and well-loved song using an unusual scale is a rare gift.
+However, I came to see this quirk as a positive bonus: since one of our goals is to encourage users to explore new sounds and concepts, a well-known and well-loved song using an unusual scale is a rare gift.

 User testing protocol